kailash19961996/GenAI_Transformers_NLP/README.md

 ## Deployment

-The Tiny Story Generator is deployed as a web application using Streamlit and is available at [your-project-url].
+The Tiny Story Generator is deployed as a web application using Streamlit

 ## Acknowledgments

 This project was inspired by the advancements in transformer-based language models and the TinyStories dataset.
-We would like to acknowledge the contributions of the research community in the field of natural language processing and generation.
+Big thanks to the contributions of the research community in the field of natural language processing and generation.